SEXUAL ASSAULT RESOURCE COORDINATOR TEAM (SARC)

 E-Mail: Kristy McCarthy

-Kristy is the Assistant Director of Health Promotion at Villanova.
+Kristy is the Associate Director of Health Promotion at Villanova.
 She oversees the office’s campus-wide programming initiatives and serves as the trained tobacco cessation and BASICS specialist in the office.
-Originally from the south, Kristy graduated from the University of Alabama with a master’s degree in Health Science.
-For the past five years, she has served as a member of the SARC team and considers it an honor to be able to support and empower those who have been impacted by sexual misconduct.
+Originally from the south, Kristy graduated from the University of Alabama with an M.S. in Health Science.
+For the past nine years, she has served as a member of the SARC team and considers it an honor to be able to support and empower those who have been impacted by sexual misconduct.

 Kate Szumanski